Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 • Whether you contributed to your injuries

-For a better understanding of what your slip and fall case is worth in Pennsylvania, you should sit down with a personal injury lawyer who can review the details of your injury and let you know what damages you might be eligible to receive.
+For a better understanding of what your slip and fall case is worth, you should sit down with our Bucks County personal injury lawyer who can review the details of your injury and let you know what damages you might be eligible to receive.
 For a free consultation with a member of the Cordisco & Saile LLC team, call our office today at 215-642-2335.

 Damages You Can Recover in a Pennsylvania Slip and Fall Case